 If you make a booking to attend one of our training courses, webinars or live events we will collect your name, your organisation’s name, job title, email address and brief information about your experience and the work you do.
 If you pay for yourself to attend, we may also collect financial information from you.

-We record some webinar/on line training events and all presenters and attendees will have their image and audio captured in the recording.
+We record some webinar/on line training events and all presenters and attendees may have their image and audio captured in the recording.

 Some events will feature a moderated Q&A. If you choose to interact with the Q&A your comments may be published to others at the event and will also form part of the recording.

-If an event is being recorded we will always notify you either in advance or as the session starts.
+If an event is being recorded and/or broadcast live we will always notify you either in advance or as the session starts.

-For some events we may publish the recording on our website, Youtube or Vimeo channels so this is accessible to a wider audience.
-If an event recording will be published we will always notify you before the event.
+For some events we may publish the recording on our website, and online video and social media channels so this is accessible to a wider audience.
+If an event recording will be published in this way we will always notify you before the event.

 We don’t publish delegate lists for video conferences, webinars or live broadcast events but your name and email address may be visible to others in the invitation email and in attendance during the event.

-We may also process special categories of personal data, relating to physical or mental health.
+We may also process special categories of personal data, relating to physical or mental health in order to meet our duties under the Equality Act 2010.

 As part of our public task, we need to help you with how you deal with your complaints.
 We do this through our training courses, webinars, online training and live events.